-From passage in Luke 5: 1-11
+From passage in Luke 5: 1-11.

 What have you been doing lately that has brought you much frustration?
 Maybe you need to stop trying to do it on your own and let God tell you where to “fish”.
 Like the fishermen in the passage referenced above, we sometimes want to achieve success on our own and the result is usually disappointing.

 Coming back to the story, Simon continued and said, “But at your word I will let down the nets”.
-What Simon was saying is, I do not know how we can be able to catch fish in the very same places we tried all-night and failed, but I will trust you anyway.
+What Simon was saying is, I do not know how we can be able to catch fish in the same places we tried all-night and failed, but I will trust you anyway.
 They reluctantly threw their nets in the water and waited.
 When it was time to retrieve, they had caught so much fish, their nets were almost breaking.
 Two things here: First, if we follow God’s instruction we will be successful in whatever we do, it may not always be instantaneous, but we will certainly succeed.
-Second, God’s instruction will usually be something you may not want to hear.
+Second, God’s instruction will usually be something we may not want to hear.
 God’s direction almost always requires you to use your faith, and almost always doesn’t make logical sense.
-Just like Simon we have to forget about what makes sense to us and just trust Him.
+Just like Simon we have to forget about what makes sense to us and trust.